fedihamdi/economic_dashboard/README.md

 This project retrieves economic data, stores it in a SQLite database, and visualizes it using a Dash dashboard.

+# Motivation

+My motivation behind this project is to deploy the CBL-Index (Conference Board Leading Index) in a more engaging way, allowing me to track the economic health of various countries.
+Additionally, I aim to identify investment opportunities in niche markets amidst fears of an impending recession in the coming months.
+However, if the US Federal Reserve decides to lower interest rates, this project might not come to fruition.

+* The majority of the calculations will be based on the following article: [Comprehensive Benchmark Revisions for The Conference Board Leading Economic Index® for the United States]( https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1979803)
+* The use-cases will be :  Sweden, Mexico, New Zealand and Thailand

 ## Setup

 1. Clone the repository.